-In Prague, at any time of the year, there are some cultural events or festivals going on.
+In Prague, some cultural events or festivals are going on at any time of the year.
 Listed below is our list of Prague’s most popular annual events and festivals.
 Dates and times might vary, so be sure to check in advance with the Prague Tourism Office.

 New Year’s Day